Optimize Java Applications for Higher Throughput with Oracle GraalVM

 Benchmark (binaryTreesN) Mode Cnt Score Error Units

 The average score of operations per second significantly increased.
-The PGO-optimized native executable runs 24% faster than running on the JVM!
 The results will vary depending on the hardware you run the same benchmark on.

 Summary